 What is inclusive teaching?

 Inclusive teaching involves recognising and minimising barriers that hinder students’ learning and participation, while acknowledging that students learn in different ways.
-You can find out more on the Centre for Teaching and Learning website.
+You can find out more on the Flexible and Inclusive Teaching page of the Centre for Teaching and Learning website.

-The project benefits are expected to be cumulative as tools are rolled out, staff adopt new ways of working and change is embedded.
-The following are expected over the lifetime of the project and beyond:
+The following project benefits are expected over the lifetime of the project and beyond:

 - Academics and administrators have increased knowledge, skills and tools to deliver inclusive teaching practice